rtyler/brokenco.de/_posts/2019-02-02-codevalet-the-failed-experiment.md

 were built already, albeit for a very different purpose.
 I intentionally steered away from building a new engine because I figured it would be too much work.
-Some months after I first created Code Valet, I ended up writing a parser for Jenkins Pipeline's and a basic execution engine.
-While neither were complete, I was surprised with how little effort it took to build a basic Jenkins Pipeline from scratch, compared to the effort required to reduce Jenkins to something smaller.
+Some months after I first created Code Valet, I ended up writing a parser for Jenkins Pipeline's Declarative syntax and a basic execution engine.
+While neither were complete, I was surprised with how little effort it took to build the engine from scratch, compared to the effort required to reduce Jenkins to something smaller.